Dr. Rufus Sylvester Lynch, ACSW Founder, and Commission Chair

 Vernon D. Brown, B.A., Director of Field Operations Mr. Brown is a native of North Carolina, the oldest of four children and a graduate of Atkinson High School.
-After graduation, Ver'non joined the Army's Elite 82nd Airborne Divison, where he served for three years completing tours of duty in several countries (Germany, Italy, and South America).
+After graduation, Vernon joined the Army's Elite 82nd Airborne Division, where he served for three years completing tours of duty in several countries (Germany, Italy, and South America).
 He was honorably discharged in 1974 when he relocated to Philadelphia.
 After working for several years with the U.S. Postal Service, he enrolled at Eastern College (now Eastern University), where he obtained a Bachelor degree in Sociology and Youth Ministry.

 As a member of Sharon Baptist Church, (1982) he began and headed their first Youth Ministry Program for four years.
 He graduated and eventually moved on to serve as Youth Minister for several other Philadelphia Churches, while consulting with others as they created youth programs of their own.